When to schedule your engagement photos

 The best time to snap your engagement photos depends on how and when you plan to use them.
 Here's a few suggestions that we think may be helpful.
 Location is everything, so before heading to your neighborhood park for engagement photos, think about what you really love as a couple and what places reflect that.

-Six to eight months before: You can also take engagement pictures once you've booked your wedding photographer or when you're narrowing down your final choices (which should occur about eight months before the wedding).
+You want to consider at least six months before: You can also take engagement pictures once you've booked your wedding photographer or when you're narrowing down your final choices (which should occur about six to eight months before the wedding).

 What should your wear?

 Your engagement photos should be a fun, less formal precursor to your wedding day photos.
-You may use these photos for your save-the-dates, your wedding day programs or even your invitations, so you'll want to look your best.
-Any important photo op comes with a lot of pressure—choosing what to wear shouldn't be one of them.
+You may use these photos for your save-the-dates, or even a enlargement for the entrance of your reception, therefore you'll want to look your best.

 If you’ve never done makeup for photos or you aren’t really sure what to do with your hair, you may want to make a trial appointment with the salon before your engagement shoot.
 Photos require slightly more saturated makeup than your every day look so that you don’t become washed out.
 Haven’t done your hair and makeup consultation with your wedding day stylist yet?
 It can be a smart move to schedule that consult the morning before your session